kubevirt/kubevirt.github.io/_posts/2019-05-15-How-To-Guide-Import-VM-Kubevirt.markdown

         name: cloudinitdisk

 ```
-From the above manifest, `kind: VirtualMachine` states that its a VM object, `spec` section has pvc request as a local storage, `source` refering to the http url where the `iso` of a VM is stored.
+From the above manifest, `kind: VirtualMachine` states that its a VM object, `spec.domain.device.name` section and `spec.volumes.name` should match.
 In the later section of this Blog you will see how this is all gets connected in the context of CDI.

 # **Note**: